Republicans win key U.S. governors' races

 COLORADO

-Colorado's Democratic incumbent John Hickenlooper won re-election after a tense contest with Republican former U.S. Representative Bob Beauprez, who conceded defeat more than 20 hours after polls closed in the Centennial State.
+Colorado's Democratic incumbent John Hickenlooper declared victory on Wednesday in a tight race against his Republican challenger, former U.S. Representative Bob Beauprez.

-Hickenlooper's victory provided a rare lift for Colorado Democrats, who were stunned on Tuesday night when another Republican former U.S. congressman, Cory Gardner, ousted the state's first-term Democratic U.S. Senator, Mark Udall.
+But Beauprez, who had led narrowly against the former Denver mayor in early results, refused to concede on the grounds some 120,000 votes still had to be counted, the Denver Post reported.

 CONNECTICUT